pism/pism/doc/sphinx/manual/highlevelview/climate-inputs.rst

 Almost no attempt is made here to describe the physics of the climate around ice sheets, so see :cite:`massbalanceglossary` for terminology and :cite:`Hock05` for a review of how surface melt can be modeled.
-See the Climate Forcing Manual for much more information on PISM's climate-coupling-related options and on the particular fields which are shared between the ice dynamics core and the climate model. :numref:`tab-ice-dynamics-bc` lists fields which are needed as boundary conditions at the interfaces.
+See the :ref:`Climate Forcing Manual <sec-climate-forcing>` for much more information on PISM's climate-coupling-related options and on the particular fields which are shared between the ice dynamics core and the climate model.
+:numref:`tab-ice-dynamics-bc` lists fields which are needed as boundary conditions at the interfaces.

 All PISM ice sheet models have some kind of interface green in :numref:`fig-climate-inputs`) to a subaerial surface processes layer containing snow,